deeper-chain/deeper-chain/wallet-integration.md

 ![Testnet Endpoint](testnet-endpoint.png "Testnet Endpoint")

-2. Add custom types in [this file](pallets/types.json) to the Settings like below:
+2. add custom types in [this file](pallets/types.json) to the Settings like below:

 ![Custom Types](custom-types.png "Custom Types")

 ## Developer

 If you are a wallet developer, you only need to use the [Polkadot JS API library](https://polkadot.js.org/docs/).
-When you create the `APIPromise` instance, you need to add the [custom types](pallets/types.json) to the config object like this:
+When you create the `ApiPromise` instance, you need to add the [custom types](pallets/types.json) to the config object like this:

 ```Javascript
 // Import